-Final Fantasy 15 / XV by Square Enix is currently in development for PlayStation 4 and Xbox One, but the game was originally unveiled for Ps3 at E3 2006 under the name Final Fantasy Versus 13 / XIII, because it was at that time part of the Fabula Nova Crystallis, a series of unrelated RPGs that shared the same underlying mythology.
-Yes, Final Fantasy 15 is in development for almost 10 years!
-How was the game changed during all this time?
-What was changed from the PS3 version to the PS4 / Xbox One version?
-Continue below to see how the game evolved trough its official trailers and leaked images that show it’s long development cycle.
+Final Fantasy 15 / XV by Square Enix is currently in development for PlayStation 4 and Xbox One, but the game was originally unveiled for Ps3 at E3 2006 under the name Final Fantasy Versus 13 / XIII, because it was at the time part of Fabula Nova Crystallis, a series of unrelated RPGs that, however, shared the same underlying mythology.
+Yes, Final Fantasy 15 has been in development for almost 10 years!
+What’s changed in the game in this time frame ?
+What’s different between the old PS3 beta and the PS4 / Xbox One current builds?
+Continue below to see how the game evolved during the last years with the official trailers and leaked images that show its long development cycle.

 As we can read on Wikipedia, Final Fantasy Type-0 is an RPG published by Square Enix for the PSP and developed by the company’s 1st Production Department.
 The game was originally announced at E3 2006 with the name Final Fantasy Agito XIII for mobile cellphones, but even though the game no longer has “XIII” in its title, the final PSP game still uses the Fabula Nova Crystallis mythology.

 Thanks to Dreams and anony we can archive some beta screens, videos and info from Final Fantasy Type 0: there are 14 playable characters in the final game, with a couple of non playable guests.

 The pic above show kurasame, type 0 teacher as playable character.
 It seems that the guest plus one more were supposed to be playable in the beta version, even supposed to have their own dogde animations, but most likely cut for space problems, as type 0 is already packed with a lot of content.
 So, through hacking, it shows kurasame, Joker, Gilgamesh (not playable only has the name).